-After her father died when she was only four her mother abandoned her and her siblings leaving them with abusive grandparents.
-They could not have been much more than a year apart with her being oldest.
+After her father died when she was only four her mother abandoned her and her siblings, leaving them with abusive grandparents.
+They could not have been much more than a year apart with Robbie being oldest.

-This was the 1940's so possibly the mother had done the best she could, but clearly in Robbie's writing you never pick up any forgiveness for this.
-Possibly because she bore the brunt of the punishment of being abandoned that forced the roll of being mother and protector on a very young child.
+This was the 1940's, so possibly the mother had done the best she could.
+Clearly in Robbie's writing you never pick up any forgiveness for this.
+Possibly because she bore the brunt of the punishment of being abandoned, that forced the roll of being mother and protector on a very young child.

-Her mother did come back for them when Robbie was in her teens and took her back to a family she had started with someone else, that had resulted in two more children.
-She herself married at age fifteen to Dwane Branscum and moved to California.
-Robbie Branscum had a daughter at age twenty-two and was divorced at age twenty-five.
+Her mother did come back for them when Robbie was in her teens and took her back to a family she had started with someone else.
+A marriage that had resulted in two more children.
+Robbie herself married at age fifteen to Dwane Branscum and moved to California.
+She had a daughter at age twenty-two and was divorced at age twenty-five.
 She had been an accomplished storyteller by this time but did not make a serious attempt to write until the late 1960s.

-Her abandonment was a major theme in all her books that is so easy to pick up on as you read her, sadly.
+Sadly her abandonment was a major theme in all her books that is so easy to pick up on as you read her.

 Robbie Branscum Books Won Awards